Easy recipe for Strawberry Shortcake Sheet Cake in 3 steps

 For the best results, let your Strawberry Shortcake Sheet Cake cool completely before you frost it.
 A warm cake will melt the frosting, creating a runny mess.
 Once cool, you can spread the cream cheese frosting evenly over the top using an offset spatula.
 For a decorative touch, you can garnish the cake with fresh strawberry slices or whole berries.
 I like to serve this cake chilled or at room temperature.
 It’s delicious on its own, but you can also serve it with a dollop of whipped cream or a scoop of vanilla ice cream for an extra-special treat.

-Full Recipe: Strawberry Shortcake Sheet Cake
+Strawberry Shortcake Sheet Cake

-- Prep Time: 20 minutes
+Prep Time 20 minutes

-- Cook Time: 30 minutes
+Cook Time 30 minutes

-- Total Time: 50 minutes
+Total Time 50 minutes

 Ingredients

-- 2 ½ cups all-purpose flour
+• 2.5 cups all-purpose flour

-- 1 ½ teaspoons baking powder
+• 1.5 teaspoons baking powder

-- ½ teaspoon baking soda
+• 0.5 teaspoon baking soda

-- ½ teaspoon salt
+• 0.5 teaspoon salt

-- 1 cup (2 sticks) unsalted butter, at room temperature
+• 1 cup unsalted butter room temperature

-- 1 ¾ cups granulated sugar
+• 1.75 cups granulated sugar

-- 4 large eggs, at room temperature
+• 4 large eggs room temperature

-- 2 teaspoons pure vanilla extract
+• 2 teaspoons pure vanilla extract

-- 1 cup buttermilk, at room temperature
+• 1 cup buttermilk room temperature

-- 2 cups fresh strawberries, hulled and sliced
+• 2 cups fresh strawberries hulled and sliced

-For the Cream Cheese Frosting:
+Cream Cheese Frosting

-- 8 ounces cream cheese, softened
+• 8 oz cream cheese softened

-- ½ cup unsalted butter, at room temperature
+• 0.5 cup unsalted butter room temperature

-- 4 cups powdered sugar, sifted
+• 4 cups powdered sugar sifted

-- 1 teaspoon pure vanilla extract
+• 1 teaspoon pure vanilla extract

 Instructions

-2. Mix the Dry and Wet Ingredients: In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
-In a separate large bowl, use an electric mixer to beat the room-temperature butter and granulated sugar together until light and fluffy, about 3-4 minutes.
-Beat in the eggs one at a time, followed by the vanilla extract.
+• In a large bowl, beat the butter and granulated sugar with an electric mixer until light and fluffy, about 3–4 minutes.
+Add the eggs one at a time, mixing well after each addition, then mix in the vanilla extract.

-3. Combine and Bake: Alternate adding the flour mixture and the buttermilk to the butter mixture, beginning and ending with the flour.
-Mix on low speed until just combined—do not overmix.
-Gently fold in the sliced strawberries.
-Pour the batter into the prepared pan and spread it into an even layer.
-Bake for 30-35 minutes, or until a toothpick inserted into the center comes out clean.
-Let the cake cool completely in the pan on a wire rack.
+• Pour the batter into the prepared pan and spread evenly.
+Bake for 30–35 minutes, or until a toothpick inserted in the center comes out clean.
+Allow the cake to cool completely in the pan on a wire rack.

-4. Make the Frosting: While the cake cools, prepare the frosting.
-In a large bowl, beat the softened cream cheese and butter together until smooth.
-Gradually beat in the sifted powdered sugar until fully incorporated.
-Mix in the vanilla extract.
-If the frosting is too thick, add a tablespoon of milk or cream at a time until it reaches a spreadable consistency.
+• To make the frosting, beat the softened cream cheese and butter together until smooth and creamy.
+Gradually add the powdered sugar and mix until fully incorporated.
+Stir in the vanilla extract.
+Add milk or cream a little at a time if needed until the frosting reaches a spreadable consistency.

-Chef’s Notes
+Notes

 Frequently Asked Questions